 Adopt!
 Don’t Shop!
 Shelters are Overflowing with Companion Dogs Waiting for New Homes!

 Even if you have a particular breed or qualities in mind, you will likely be able to find a rescue dog that matches these.

 Shelters are literally overflowing with dogs looking for a new home, meaning that there is so much variety when it comes to picking a pooch.

 There are plenty of pups in shelters too, and each one could potentially be the perfect companion dog for you.

 Get Your ESA Letter and Have the Constant Companionship of Your Canine Friend

 In order to really enjoy constant companionship from your dog, an ESA letter is what you need.

-This will enable the two of you to travel together, and will also make it easier to find accommodation for the both of you.
+This will make it easier to find accommodation for the both of you.